 Water Safety on the Mazinaw

-At the 2020 AGM, I was asked to discuss the park-related water safety concerns that our members have with the canoe/kayak rentals operators and the Superintendent of Bon Echo Provincial Park, and to send out a communication to our MPOA members.
+At a past AGM, we were asked to discuss the park-related water safety concerns that our members have with the canoe/kayak rentals operators and the Superintendent of Bon Echo Provincial Park, and to send out a communication to our MPOA members.

 We have created a full document, which you can download from our website below.
 As well, there is a one-page document that you can use as a template to leave at your cottage for guests or renters (also downloadable below).